Leaving behind Mrs. Boy’s Girls’ school we arrive at “a block of shops below the British School”. The first of these was occupied by ….

 By the 1881 census the Hickmans were in Nottingham where John was a book-keeper and Sarah Ann was still widowed.
 Nephew Charles was now a son and Mary Ann was a daughter.

-Messrs Whitfield Bros occupied the Bath Street store in 1866 until Thomas Henry Small moved into it in June of that year.
+In fact Messrs Whitfield Bros occupied the Bath Street store in 1866 until Thomas Henry Small moved into it in June of that year.
+He traded there until 1884.

 We met George Henry Barker in Albion Place.